Uxbridge Barns For Sale

 4 baths

 Cross Streets: Highway 12/Highway 47. ** Directions: Property is located on Highway 12 just south of Highway 47.
-This beautiful and meticulously kept farm located only 20 km north of Whitby is conveniently located between Port Perry and Uxbridge.
-An incredible turnkey equestrian property on
+A signature equestrian estate located only 20 km north of Whitby and conveniently located between Port Perry and Uxbridge.
+An incredible turnkey equestrian property on 29.79 acres

 David Ian Greenham,Re/max Hallmark Realty Ltd.